Ready for a New or Updated Website or Blog? Get your Project Going Today!

 Note: Blog posts can have as many categories or tags as you need.

-Categories: Categories are general topics or table of contents for your site.
+Categories: Categories are general topics or tables of contents for your site.
 They are there to help identify what your blog is really about and to help your readers in finding the right content on your site.
 You MUST categorize your posts.
 If you do not categorize your posts, they will be categorized under the “uncategorized” category.

 Tags: Tags describe specific details of your posts.
 Think of them as your site’s index words.
 You are not required to add any tags.
 So, you can write posts and add categories but never tag them.